 trunk - Specifies a port as an end-point for a VLAN trunk.
 A trunk is a direct link between two switches, so the port transmits tagged frames that identify the source VLAN.
 Note that frames belonging to the port's default VLAN (i.e., associated with the PVID) are also transmitted as tagged frames.

-All ports are in hybrid mode with the PVID set to VLAN 1.
+Hybrid mode, with the PVID set to VLAN 1.